DeclanChidlow/vale.rocks/src/posts/i-got-a-flipper-zero.md

 The Flipper Zero is a neat bit of tech.
 It's an all-in-one, pocket-sized tinkerer's toolbox.
 No, it isn't better than buying specialised hardware for each of its features, but that isn't its purpose.
 It fills the niche encapsulated by the ethos behind the quote, 'the best camera is the one you have with you'.
 It's built well and fulfils its purpose.

 If the Flipper Zero has made it onto your radar and piqued your interest, then chances are the only negative you'll find in buying it is the impact on your wallet.

+[^1]:
+    The charging port on Tesla cars (or Swasticars, as one may prefer to call them) are located behind a cover, much like combustion engine cars have fuel doors.
+To facilitate automatic opening of the Tesla's charging port cover when a plug comes into proximity, the plugs of Tesla charging infrastructure such as Superchargers and Wall Connectors output a low-power 2.4 GHz signal which the car recognises, prompting the charge port cover to open.

+    This signal is extremely simple, and there is no authentication to verify it's origin is a charger.
+As such, you can easily mess with Teslas by playing back these signals to open the charge port cover.
+You can play the signal much 'louder' than the chargers to open them from a distance.
+In most cases, the cover automatically closes after a brief period.
+In Europe and Australia, it is a 433 MHz signal.
+In the United States of America and Canada, it is a 315 MHz signal.